Scientific name: Phoebetria palpebrata

 Distribution and abundance

-Light-mantled sooty albatross are the most abundant breeding albatrosses on Macquarie Island, where approximately 1,000 pairs nest every year.
+Light-mantled albatross are the most abundant breeding albatrosses on Macquarie Island, where approximately 1,000 pairs nest every year.

-In the 19th century, light-mantled sooty albatrosses were named ‘Blue Bird’ by sealers because their plumage looked blue in strong Antarctic light.
+In the 19th century, light-mantled albatrosses were named ‘Blue Bird’ by sealers because their plumage looked blue in strong Antarctic light.

 Breeding

-Light-mantled sooty albatross make nests out of mud and plant material.
+Light-mantled albatross make nests out of mud and plant material.
 Nests are usually lined with grasses.
 They are a low mound, 15–30 cm high and 45–55 cm at base.

-Light-mantled sooty albatross are solitary nesters, although occasionally they will nest in small colonies of up to 15 nests.
+Light-mantled albatross are solitary nesters, although occasionally they will nest in small colonies of up to 15 nests.
 Little is known of their behaviour during the non-breeding period, which is spent entirely at sea.

 Diet and feeding